AnimMouse/ahk-scripts/README.md

-# ahk-scripts
+# AnimMouse's AutoHotkey Scripts
-AnimMouse's AutoHotkey Scripts
+This is a collection of AutoHotkey scripts I wrote.